Decoy Effect

 The decoy effect is highly testable.
 Hypotheses:

-• Reorder your pricing tiers to position the decoy optimally
+- Reorder your pricing tiers — position the decoy optimally (typically adjacent to the target)

-• Adjust decoy price upward to reduce its attractiveness relative to target
+- Adjust decoy price upward to within 20–30% of target price

-• Remove the decoy as a control — measure whether plan distribution changes
+- Remove the decoy as a control — measure whether plan distribution and ARPU changes

-This is one of the higher-ROI A/B tests available on a pricing page.
+This is one of the higher-ROI A/B tests available on a pricing page, often producing 15–35% increases in average plan revenue.
 For testing methodology, see A/B Testing Best Practices.
+For the framing effect that amplifies decoy-based copy, see the full psychology framework.

 Frequently Asked Questions